myriadrf/LimeADPD/docs/limesuite.rst

         * branch: DPD_LimeSDR-QPCIe_Stable

-Please download LimeSuiteGUI source code from specified Gitlab branch and in order to install software follow instructions described at:
+Please clone the LimeSuiteGUI source code from the specified GitLab branch and in order to install follow the instructions described at:

 https://wiki.myriadrf.org/Lime_Suite